chalu/wole-joko/README.md

 *   A random number of people will show up for the event on a given day

-*   The (church) hall has a max capacity of **8000** seats in **500** rows.
+*   The hall has a max capacity of **8000** seats in **500** rows.
 Each row has **16** seats and there are **250** rows on either side of the hall.
 The inner ends of the rows are filled first.
 At full capacity, stop admitting people into the hall

 *   Only a batch of 16 people can enter the hall at a time.
-A new batch is admitted only after the previous batch is seated
+A new batch is admitted only after the previous batch is completely seated

-*   When a given batch is in the hall, people are ushered into seats in the 2 sides of the hall concurrently
+*   When a given batch is in the hall, people are ushered into seats in the 2 sides of the hall, concurrently

 *   To make it more life-like and to pevent rush, the app should simulate a random delay for everyone getting seated, and the ushers directing them to their seats